MikeGitCode/JSM-SDP-Integration/README.md

 Currently the file has hardcoded values for testing purposes, but in the live version these will be replaced with placeholder variables that ServiceDesk Plus can fill out when a ticket is created.

 ## Running the code
-To submit a ticket via this html form, first run the server.js file via the command prompt (node server.js is the command to do while you are in the same directory as the file).
+To submit a ticket, first run the server.js file via the command prompt (node server.js is the command to do while you are in the same directory as the file).

-Once the server.js file is running, you can then run the .html file and it should open up in the browser.
-Fill out the fields as shown below.
+Once the server.js file is running, you can then run the triggerScript.js file.
+Depending on whether your inputs are valid, it will either say the ticket was successfully created or failed.

+Regardless of whether it was successful or not, the console you are running the server.js file in will display the payload and the data its getting the information from for the payload.

 ## Mapping fields: